ovh/docs/pages/platform/ai-notebooks/how_to_cli_data/guide.en-asia.md

 ## Using cached volumes

-When loading large files from the Object Storage, it can take some time to download to your notebooks.
+When loading large files from the Object Storage, it can take some time to download from your object storage to your notebooks.
 In these cases, you can cache the volumes so that it does not need to be downloaded again when you start new notebooks that use the same data.

 To do so, you can append `:cache` after the permissions when specifying volumes: